okize/hubot-frinkiac/README.md

 # hubot-frinkiac

-Hubot plugin for searching for Simpsons screencaps on [Frinkiac](https://frinkiac.com/)
+Hubot plugin for searching for Simpsons screencaps on the amazing [Frinkiac](https://frinkiac.com/) search engine (check it out!).

 See [`src/frinkiac.coffee`](src/frinkiac.coffee) for full documentation.